fongmanfong/anacondo/README.md

-# monopyly
-A simple Python package to assess real estate investment
+This is a simple real estate investment package.